harshadmanglani/Data-Structures/README.md

 # Data-Structures
-A collection of data structures implementations/projects implemented in C++
+A collection of data structures implementations/projects implemented in C and C++